The readers of GetTennisBar.com support it. In the event you purchase through a link on our site, we may earn an affiliate commission.

 How to understand the “backspin” in tennis?

 The backspin in tennis of a ball is imparted by brushing it on the bottom.
 This is known as backspin.
-It is believed by many professionals that backspin helps defensive shots because backspin is the shot that takes more time to reach the opponent’s net, and it does not have time for the opponent to get back into position.
+Many professionals believe that backspin helps defensive shots because backspin is the shot that takes more time to reach the opponent’s net, and it does not have time for the opponent to get back into position.

 In contrast, attacking in a backspin shot is difficult since the opponent covers distance slowly.